itzDJ/CSC-2053-Web-Exam-Study-Guide/web_exam.md

 - What does it mean that JavaScript is a client side scripting language?
   - JavaScript is executed on the client's computer, not the server

+- What are the advantages of client side scripting?
+  - Proessing can be off-loaded from the server to client machines, thereby reducing the load on the server.
+  - The browser can respond more rapidly to user events.
+  - JS can interact with the downloaded HTML in a way that the server cannot, creating a user experience similar to that of a desktop software.

+- In one line of code, using array destructuring, to store the first three elements of the following array in the variables: one, two, three.
+  -

+- function two() {
+    x=2;
+  }

+- const vals = [1,two,3,4,5]

+- Give a code example of a nested function in JavaScript.

+- Consider these two functions. function callback() { console.log(“This is a callback function”);
+    }
+    function first(aFunction) {
+        aFunction();
+    }
+    Write the line of code that will execute the function first, and use the function callback as the parameter sent to first.

+- Write the following function as the simplest possible arrow function:
+    (function (a) {
+        return a + 100;
+    });

+- Given the following JavaScript object: const country = {
+        name: “Canada”,
+        languages: [“English”, “French”],
+        capital: {name: “Ottawa”,
+        “location”: “Ontario”
+    }
+    Use object destructuring to store each property in its own variable.
+    Use dot notation to get the value of the name property.